rudderlabs/rudder-sdk-js/examples/chrome-extension/USAGE.md

 ## Content Script

-RuderStack JS SDK can be used as content script.
+RudderStack JS SDK can be used as content script.
 In order to do so you will need to place it in your Chrome extension resources, either by downloading the file and have it as part of the resources or by using a JS bundler and bundle it as part of you content script.